Monday-Friday 8:30am-Noon and 1:00pm-4:30 pm (Closed for Lunch 12noon-1pm)

+9. Support creation of important community facilities & sponsor events (such as YMCA, library & community stage) to expand cultural & recreation opportunities; improve Hollister quality of life.
+Hollister s population is relatively young and family oriented.
+Encouraging development of recreational and cultural opportunities creates a balanced community and increases growth in the service economy.

-City of Hollister Listing of Industrial and Commercial Properties for Sale or Lease Updated April 2018 (PDF File 650KB)
+City of Hollister Listing of Industrial and Commercial Properties for Sale or Lease Updated May 2019 (PDF File 121KB)

 How to Best Organize for Economic Development in Hollister (PDF File 1MB)